A message to the BBC: It is Islam, not ‘Wahhabism’

 “His burial was conducted in line with the traditions of Wahhabism – the ultra-conservative form of Sunni Islam followed by the kingdom – where funerals are austere and simple.”[1]

 “Wahhabism” and “Wahhabiyyah” are terms being used nowadays, by certain groups of Muslims as well as non-Muslims.
 They are terms used loosely to confuse the masses and keep them away from the true teachings of Islam.
-The concepts of Tawheed (monotheism in Worship) and warning against Shirk (directing any act of worship to other than Allaah) – which are core tenets of Islam – are branded as “Wahhabism,” as if such concepts were concocted in the 1700s, with the movement of Muhammad Ibn AbdulWahhaab.
+The concepts of tawḥīd (monotheism) and warning against shirk (all forms of polytheism) – both core tenets of Islām – are branded as “Wahhabism,” – as if such concepts were concocted in the 1700s, with the movement of Muḥammad ibn ‘AbdulWahhāb.
 [2]

-The reality however is, that this message of Tawheed wasn’t initiated by Muhammad Ibn AbdulWahhaab, neither is it specific to the “Kingdom,” rather it is the very call of every Prophet and Messenger.
+The reality however is, that this message of tawḥīd was not initiated by Muḥammad Ibn ‘AbdulWahhāb, neither is it specific to the “Kingdom,” rather it is the very call of every Prophet and Messenger.

-{We sent not before you any messenger except that We revealed to him that, ‘There is no deity except Me, so worship Me’} [21:25]
+{We sent not before you any messenger except that we revealed to him that, ‘There is no deity except Me, so worship me’} [21:25]

-The above concepts and indeed the manner in which the funeral of King Abdullah was performed is not “in line with traditions of Wahhabism” rather these are the very teaching of Islam, the practice of all true Muslims and the Sunnah and guidance which Prophet Muhammad (peace be upon him) left behind.
+The above concepts and indeed how the funeral of King Abdullah was performed is not “in line with traditions of Wahhabism” rather these are the teachings of Islām, the practice of Muslims, according to the Sunnah (guidance) of Prophet Muḥammad ﷺ.

-The Prophet of Islam left behind a legacy which calls to simplicity in funerals without the meaningless ceremonies and symbols of present day funerals.
-Emphasis is placed on supplicating and seeking forgiveness for the deceased as opposed to lavish funerals; people are encouraged to attend the Funeral Prayer as opposed to the after-party of food and drink; ideals of equality and egalitarianism are promoted, such that every person is shrouded in simple white cloth and buried in the same manner.
+The Prophet of Islām left behind a legacy that calls for simplicity in funerals without many of the meaningless ceremonies and symbols of present-day funerals.
+Emphasis is placed on contemplation, supplicating and seeking forgiveness for the deceased as opposed to lavish funerals; people are encouraged to attend the Funeral Prayer as opposed to the after-party of food and drink; ideals of equality and egalitarianism are promoted, such that every person is shrouded in simple white cloth and buried in the same manner.

 Hasten with the funeral procession, if the deceased is righteous, you are hastening him to good.
 If not, then it is evil you are removing from your necks.
 [3]

-Indeed he sent his trusted companion, ‘Alee ibn Abi Taalib and ordered him:
+Indeed he sent his trusted companion, ‘Ali ibn Abi Tālib and ordered him:

 Do not leave any image without defacing it or any built-up grave without levelling it.
 [5]